 Expressing your concerns suddenly turns you into the “jealous one” and they make you doubt yourself.
 They make excuses and if we don’t except these excuses then you are the “crazy” one.
 Any attempt to communicate with the narcissist is futile, they will not be looking to soothe you or listen to you.
 In fact, they will turn it around, blame you and make you feel responsible for the pain they are suffering.

 They are often loved by the community, the life of the party, the spiritual advisor, the leader.
 Narcissists play a public game and a very different game in private.
 This is often why many don’t speak up because they are afraid no one would believe them.

 Shahida Arabi, author of "Power: Surviving and Thriving After Narcissistic Abuse" says, “How do you make a victim look like the “crazy” one after you abuse them?
 Well, you make sure to provoke them into reacting, especially in public.
 Acts of subtle sabotage ensure that victims who speak out will baffle outsiders who are not aware of the covert dynamics taking place within the abusive relationship.
 In committing subtle sabotage, emotional predators make sure that their victims feel further alienated and isolated due to the covert nature of the abuse.
 The victims sense they won’t be heard or validated, so they stop speaking out – or never speak at all.”

 They also struggle to speak up because the constant ups and downs create confusion and emotional exhaustion.
-By the time they are ready to leave the toxic relationship they are very depleted and discouraged.
+By the time they are ready to leave the toxic relationship they can be very depleted and discouraged.

 Arabi encourages, “You must use your experiences to build your inner wisdom, knowledge, resources and self-validation.
 You must 'play' at a whole different level by not playing against them at all, but rather using everything you have to survive and thrive instead.
 Stand in the truth of who you really are and what happened to you.
 Use everything they did to you as motivation and fuel to flourish.